Statements from X-BOW® users

 Sleep is a safety factor.

-Undisturbed rest is certainly also of high importance to passengers on cruise vessels.
+Undisturbed rest is undoubtedly also of high importance to passengers on cruise vessels.

 Wide variety of wildlife viewing

-In 2022, the cruise passenger Ming Tappin returned from an Antarctica journey on the 'National Geographic Endurance'.
+In 2022, the cruise passenger Ming Tappin returned from an Antarctica journey on the 'National Geographic Endurance' and she states: